John Fashanu: Personal life

 Fashanu, who was the younger brother of Justin Fashanu, disowned his brother after the latter came out as gay, telling The Voice that Justin was "an outcast".
 After Justin died by suicide in 1998, Fashanu expressed remorse for abandoning his brother.
 However, in an interview with Talksport in 2012, John Fashanu claimed his brother was not gay and was merely an attention seeker.

 Fashanu has two sons, Amir and Akio, and two daughters, Alana and Amal.

 Fashanu has been married three times, according to a documentary on football culture made by his daughter Amal.
 He met his first wife, a Spaniard, when they were both 18.
 That marriage broke up when Amal was two years old.

-Fashanu got into a notable feud with footballer Garth Crooks in the early 1990s, over use of the word "Awooga".
-Fashanu was perturbed, when Crooks used it on air, during the build up to the 1991 FA Cup Final.
-Crooks claimed he had nothing to apologize for, as the first use of the term was actually by sprinter Kriss Akabusi, further distressing Fashanu.
-Fashanu appeared on an episode of The Big Breakfast the following week, to challenge both Akabusi and Crooks to a debate.

 Fashanu holds a black belt in Karate.